Toyota Celica: North America

-The Canadian models were similar to the U.S. models, but the Liftback was also offered in the more affordable ST trim, instead only the higher GT trim in the U.S.
+The Canadian models were similar to the US models, but the Liftback was also offered in the more affordable ST trim, instead only the higher GT trim in the US.

 Australia

 In Australia, the new Celica was less sporty than earlier models.
 The only engine available was the 2-liter 18R, producing 66.4 kW, hooked up to a five-speed manual or a three-speed automatic.
 The suspension was also quite soft and the recirculating ball steering came in for some criticism for its vagueness.
 Both the coupé and the liftback bodywork were available in Australia.

 Europe

 Across Europe, the Celica was offered with the 1.6-liter, 2.0-liter, and 2.0-liter Twincam engines.
 Trim levels were 1600 LT, 1600 ST, 1600 GT, 2000 ST, 2000 XT, and 2000 GT.